Monday, 19 October 2009

 Oh sweet white powder!

-How you bring alive the sleeping cells with your white power.
+How you bring alive the sleeping cells

 You know well the mind’s needs.

-Know well the neurons to turn;
+Know which the neurons to turn.

 The chemicals to release.